sled

 Persistent build configuration file

 The file config.mk will be sourced when building targets which also accept configuration through environment variables.
-For example, CC and PREFIX are specified in config.mk.
+For example, CPPFLAGS and PREFIX are specified in config.mk.

 OpenBSD